almakonde/iConvertor/README.md

 Persectives for improvements:

-1) Add more measure types,
+1) enlarge with more measure types,
-2) Include Menu for the range of Measures,
+2) include Menu for the range of Measures,
 3) distinguish on the interface the Serials (Time, Weight, Length, etc...),
-4) Rewrite the enumerators arguments in conversations in SetConvertType,
+4) rewrite the enumerators arguments in conversations in SetConvertType,
-5) evaluate more possible solutions in code organization for more incapsulation.
+5) evaluate more possible solutions in code organization for more incapsulation and abstraction layers with less connections.